faros-ai/airbyte-connectors/sources/github-source/README.md

 ```
 npm test
 ```

-## Dependency Management

-We use [lerna](https://lerna.js.org/) to manage dependencies that are shared by all connectors in this repository.
-Dependencies specific to this connector should go in the connector's `package.json`.
-Dependencies shared by all connectors, such as linting/formatting tools, should go in the root `package.json`.

 ### GitHub Required Permissions per Stream

 ( * ) Permissions marked as required are always read-only.\